369geofreeman/machine-learning-algorithms-and-data-structures/Data-Structures/graphs/README.md

 And adjancency list is another way to represent edges in a graph.
 In an adjancency list the vertices normally have an ID number that corrisponds to the index in an array.
 In our array each space is used to store a list of nodes that the node with that ID is adjacent to.

 For example, the opening at index 0 (below), represents a vertex with an ID of 0.
-That vertext shares an edge with one node so oor reference is stored at the forst spot in the array `[1]`.
+That vertext shares an edge with one node so our reference is stored at the first spot in the array `[1]`.

 ```
 (0)----(1)           adjacency_list = [